vechain/vechain-sdk-js/.github/CONTRIBUTING.md

 Before submitting a pull request, please make sure the following is done:

-1. Rebase your branch on the latest master branch.
+1. Rebase your branch on the latest main branch.
 2. Run the test suite to make sure your changes do not break existing functionality.
 You can do this by running `yarn test`.
 3. Squash your commits into a single commit with a clear message.
 4. Push your branch to your fork on GitHub.
-5. Open a pull request against the master branch of the vechain-sdk repository.
+5. Open a pull request against the main branch of the vechain-sdk repository.

 ### Pull Request Review